 Unboxing and Setup

 First off, those solid cabinets come with a weight penalty.
 Enlisting the help of a friend is advised, though unboxing them alone in a relatively small room wasn’t terribly difficult.
 Inside each box you receive a pack of documentation, four spikes, four locking nuts and four floor protectors.
 The speakers themselves are wrapped in plastic with a cloth layer beneath to protect the finish and aid the luxurious first impression.
-Cloth grills are also supplied.
+Cloth grilles are also supplied.

 Out of the box, setup is as simple as screwing the four spikes into the inserts beneath the plinth.
 Using the spikes helps to disperse energy evenly from the cabinets into the floor and is highly recommended.
 The spikes are adjustable from the top-side of the plinth using the provided Allen key.
 This neat touch was introduced with the Precision line and makes levelling the speakers a doddle.
 Spikes installed, the speakers can be located and, if necessary, placed into the floor cups supplied to prevent scratching of hard flooring.